Ben-Kandel/WF-Stats/server/README.md

 # This directory contains the api server portion of the project.

-The server is written using javascript, specifically NodeJS.
+The server is written using javascript, specifically NodeJS and ExpressJS.

 It interfaces with the SQLite database file, located in the [demo-scraper](../demo-scraper) directory.